 What else do you need to know?

-This guide covers on-demand music streaming services, and for that reason, we've purposefully left out services that only play music in a radio format.
-Until last year this list excluded Pandora, but now that the company also offers a, it's included here. , and , meanwhile, are services that play music stations based around a theme or artist, without you explicitly picking tracks.
+This guide covers on-demand music streaming services, and for that reason, we've purposely left out services that only play music in a radio format.
+Until recently this list excluded Pandora, but now that the company also offers awe've included it here. , and are other radio-style services that play music stations based around a theme or artist, without you explicitly picking tracks.

 Music lockers: Your MP3s in the cloud

-Amazon was one of the first services to offer uploading your MP3 collection into the cloud, but this will Apple and Google services listed above still allow you to combine your personal music collection with the streaming catalog, so if you've invested money in digital music over the years, that money isn't wasted.
-Those so-called "music lockers" are available independently of the subscription services below, but also work in concert with them for subscribers of both..
+Amazon was one of the first services to offer uploading your MP3 collection into the cloud, but this was Apple and Google services listed either allow you to combine your personal music collection with the streaming catalog, though tagging and organization can be a time-consuming challenge (your myriad live Phish tracks won't organize themselves).
+Still, if you've invested money in digital music over the years, those two services offer a patch to continue enjoying that music online..
 Meanwhile, the

 Music catalog sizes compared

-The number of songs offered by a music service used to be one of the main differentiators, but most now offer 30 million songs or more.
+The number of songs offered by a music service used to be one of the main differentiators, but most now have between 50 million and 70 million songs or more.
 However, depending on your favored genre, some of them have a more robust catalog that include many under-the-radar, indie or hip-hop artists.
 If you're musically inclined, constantly on the hunt for your favorite new band, a streaming service like Spotify or Tidal may be more up your alley.
-Users who are less ambitious about expanding their musical taste will be satisfied with the smaller catalogs Amazon Music Unlimited and Google Play Music offer.
+Users who are less ambitious about expanding their musical taste will be satisfied with the smaller catalogs Amazon Music Unlimited or Pandora offer.
 Apple Music is somewhere in the middle, offering a healthy mix of mainstream tunes and underground unknowns.